yllieth/semantic-release-ms-teams/README.md

 This plugin is using an _incoming webhook_ to notify a teams channel.
 Here is [some documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#add-an-incoming-webhook-to-a-teams-channel) to create one.

-Also note that this package requires node 18 for the following 2 reasons:
-- the upgrade to semantic-release 19 as a peerDependency caused the requirement of node 16
-- the use of the native version of fetchAPI requires node 18

 ## Usage

 ```json